thelasteiko/little-engine/README.md

 * Start > Control Panel > System > Advanced System Settings > Advanced > Environment Variables
 * Under user variables you may see Path.
 If it's not there add it.
 * Click on edit and paste the bin file location for your Ruby directory at the end of the value (usually something like "C:\Ruby22\bin").

+##File Descriptions
+* littleengine.rb is the game engine framework itself.
+* tester.rb demonstrates how the engine can be used as well as the debugger.
+* test2.rb is a simpler test of only the framework without any extensions.